tyler-a-cox/fftvis/README.md

 - Utilizes the Flatiron Institute NUFFT (finufft) [algorithm](https://arxiv.org/abs/1808.06736) for fast visibility simulations that agree with similar methods ([`matvis`](https://github.com/HERA-team/matvis)) to high precision.
 - Designed to be a near drop-in replacement to `matvis` with a ~10x improvement in runtime
-- Modular architecture with separate core, CPU, and GPU implementations
 - Extensible design that allows for easy addition of new backends
 - Support for polarized beam patterns